Optimizing Your Response to Change: Neuroscience-Based Strategies for Growth

 • Dopamine: This “reward” chemical is released when we successfully navigate a new situation, reinforcing the new, positive neural pathways we’re creating.

-• Oxytocin: Often called the “bonding” hormone, oxytocin can be released during supportive coaching sessions, helping to create a sense of safety that facilitates learning and adaptation.
+• Oxytocin: Often called the “bonding” hormone, oxytocin can be released during supportive structured support sessions, helping to create a sense of safety that facilitates learning and adaptation.

 • GABA: This neurotransmitter has a calming effect, helping to reduce the anxiety often associated with novelty and allowing us to approach new situations more peacefully.

-By understanding and leveraging these neurochemical processes, neuroscience-based coaching can create an optimal environment for neural rewiring.
+By understanding and leveraging these neurochemical processes, neuroscience-based practice can create an optimal environment for neural rewiring.

 “The fear of change can tear through our thoughts, making it hard to embrace new opportunities.”